OlivierDevMaster/prokid-preview/scripts/missions-availability/README.md

 ## Notes

+- **RRULE Constraint:** Mission schedule RRULEs are automatically constrained by the mission date range before validation.
+The time from the original RRULE's DTSTART is preserved, but the date boundaries are set to match `missionDtstart` and `missionUntil`.
+This ensures validation matches what will be stored in the database.
 - The validation ensures **no overlapping** - all mission occurrences must be fully contained within at least one availability
 - The function uses the `rrule` library for RRULE parsing and occurrence generation
 - Invalid availability RRULEs are skipped (logged but don't stop validation)